pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 to persist snapshots whenever they are taken.
 It also has as a policy to persist the events of entities whenever they are published.

-Below, the example entity repository ``example_repository`` is constructed from library class ``EventSourcedRepository`` with a snapshot strategy, the integer sequenced event store, and a mutator function.
+The example entity repository is constructed from library class ``EventSourcedRepository`` with a snapshot strategy, the integer sequenced event store, and a mutator function.
 The snapshot strategy is constructed from library class ``EventSourcedSnapshotStrategy`` with an event store for snapshots that is provided by the supertype.

-The application's snapshotting policy is constructed with the example repository, which it needs to take snapshots.
+The application's snapshotting policy is constructed with the example repository, which it needs in order to take snapshots.

 .. code:: python